FreeKernelJS/generator-freekerneljs/README.md

 8. [Releases](#releases)

 # <a name="about"></a> About FreeKernelJS
-FreeKernelJS aims to provide developers with a set of tools to generate a Web app structured from a template, and to use common tasks in development such as: testing the application, generate documentation, produce a distribution version, and more.
+FreeKernelJS aims to provide developers with a set of tools to produce a Web application structured from a Template, and to use common tasks in development such as: testing the application, generate documentation, produce a distribution version, and more.

+To accelerate the production of the applications FreeKernelJS uses a Generator, which also makes the entire process simple and easy to use.
+FreeKernelJS Generator creates for you a work environment - the Workspace, a separate Web project for each application, and enables you to develop custome Templates and Themes, then import them into FreeKernelJS to be operated by its Generator.

 ##### FreeKernelJS is based on these technologies:
 [![Yeoman](http://pixel-cookers.github.io/built-with-badges/yeoman/yeoman-short.png)](http://yeoman.io/)